-Before an award can be made, the Office of Financial Assistance must receive the student's FAFSA data.
-The Office of Financial Assistance staff will verify the student's enrollment and matriculation status.
+Before an award can be made, the Office of Financial Aid must receive the student's FAFSA data.
+The Office of Financial Aid staff will verify the student's enrollment and matriculation status.
 Awards are based upon the number of credits a student registers for during each semester.
-Once the student's enrollment status is determined, the staff will generate an award letter, which lists the types and amounts of Financial Aid the student can expect to receive for the year.
+Once the student's enrollment status is determined, the staff will generate an award letter, which lists the types and amounts of financial aid the student can expect to receive for the year.
 Students should register for all classes prior to the semester start.
-Students must re-apply for Financial Aid annually.
+Students must re-apply for financial aid annually.

 UGA students must request financial aid by completing a Financial Aid Application.
-This form can be found on WebAdvisor and must be submitted to Student Financial Services, PO Box 5000, Dudley, MA 01571, sfs@nichols.edu, or faxed to 508-213-2118.
+This form can be found on Nichols Hub, Undergraduate Aduly, Electronic Forms.
+Please complete and submit to Student Financial Services, PO Box 5000, Dudley, MA 01571, sfs@nichols.edu, or faxed to 508-213-2118.